Inhomogeneous nonlinear Schr\"odinger equations with competing singular nonlinearities: Introduction

 \subsection{Organization of the paper}

 The structure of the remainder of the paper is as follows: In Section~\ref{secpreliminaries} we give some preliminary results such as the embedding theorems that justify Definition \ref{defscaled}, and a Pohozaev Identity.
 Section~\ref{section SOp} is devoted to the abstract framework of Mercuri and Perera \cite{MePe2025}.
 We verify that our framework satisfy the structural hypotheses of the theory, and we construct the nonlinear eigenvalues $(\lambda_k)$ of problem~\eqref{NE problem} using the Fadell--Rabinowitz cohomological index.
 Section~\ref{sectionproofs} contains all proofs of the main results.
 We first establish general Palais–Smale and boundedness criteria.
 These preliminary tools are then used to treat, in a unified manner, some classes of nonlinearities considered in the paper: superscaled perturbations in the subcritical and critical cases; combinations of scaled, subscaled, and superscaled terms; and problems involving the nonlinear eigenvalues $(\lambda_k)$.
 Section~\ref{sectionradial} is devoted to the radial setting.
-Using the improved radial Caffarelli--Kohn--Nirenberg inequalities, we obtain strictly larger embedding ranges for $E_{b,\mathrm{rad}}^{q}$ and extend the admissible regimes for $(\eta,r)$, particularly in the case $\eta<b$ and in dimension $N=2$, where no nonradial compact embeddings are available.
-We explain how all main existence and multiplicity theorems admit strengthened radial versions under these improved embedding intervals.
+Using the improved radial Caffarelli--Kohn--Nirenberg inequalities, we obtain strictly larger embedding ranges for the radial space $E^{q}_{b,\mathrm{rad}}$ by extending the admissible regimes for $(\eta,r)$.
+When $N\ge3$, the range of admissible exponents can be enlarged in the case $0\le \eta<b$.
+In dimension $N=2$, where the nonradial theory does not allow $\eta<b$, the radial embeddings yield a new interval of admissible exponents for $0\le \eta<b$.
+Moreover, in any dimension we may treat the case $\eta=b=0$, obtaining subcritical compact embeddings that are not available in the nonradial setting.
+We then show how all main existence and multiplicity results admit strengthened radial versions under these improved embedding intervals.
 Finally, Section~\ref{sectionappendix} contains an appendix where we prove the density of smooth functions in the underlying functional space used throughout this paper.